Kōzō Okamoto: Asylum in Lebanon

-On February 15, 1997, Lebanon detained five Red Army members, Haruo Wakō, Masao Adachi, Mariko Yamamoto, Kazuo Tohira and Okamoto for using forged passports and visa violations.
+On 15 February 1997, Lebanon detained five Red Army members, Haruo Wakō, Masao Adachi, Mariko Yamamoto, Kazuo Tohira, and Okamoto for using forged passports and visa violations.
+Okamoto had spent years living at Red Army camps in the Beqaa Valley.
 They were sentenced to three years in prison.
 The sentence was passed by Judge Soheil Abdul-Shams on 31 July 1997.
 After their prison term was completed, the four other members of the JRA were forcibly deported to Jordan and from Amman, Jordan via a chartered Russian plane to Japan.
 The Lebanese government, however, granted political asylum to Okamoto because, according to the Lebanese government, he "had participated in resistance operations against Israel and had been tortured in Israeli jails".

-Okamoto is still wanted by the Japanese police and Japan has requested his extradition.
+Okamoto was still wanted by the Japanese police and Japan had requested his extradition.
+He was also placed on an Interpol wanted list by the Japanese police as a murder suspect.
+During his asylum in Lebanon, Okamoto converted to Islam.
 As of 2016, he was reported to be living in a refugee camp near Beirut.
+He lived mostly in hiding, rarely making public appearances.
+He would receive limited information about the outside world and was given meals at scheduled times as well as a daily supply of cigarettes.
+He spent hours watching cartoons such as Tom and Jerry, and was cared for by Abu Yusef, a PFLP official.
 In May 2017, Okamoto gave an interview to the Mainichi Shimbun in Beirut.
 He said "I want to return to Japan once".

-On 30 May 2022, Okamoto appeared at a ceremony in Beirut marking the 50th anniversary of the attack, laying a wreath on the graves of his fellow JRA militants and posing for photos with PFLP supporters.
+On 30 May 2022, Okamoto appeared at a ceremony in Beirut marking the 50th anniversary of the attack, laying a wreath on the graves of his fellow JRA militants and posing for photos with PFLP supporters, in what would be his last public appearance.

+On 23 July 2026, the PFLP announced that Okamoto had died that day after suffering from a longtime illness in the Dahieh suburb of Beirut, at the age of 78.
+At the time of his death, he was still wanted in Japan, while remaining something of a folk hero in Lebanon's Palestinian refugee camps.
+Following funeral services attended by PFLP members and supporters, he was buried at the Martyrs’ Cemetery of the Palestinian Revolution in Beirut.